uberVU/eslint-plugin-ubervu/docs/rules/indent-function-args.md

 ## Rule Details

-Check if function arguments are properly indented according to google js styleguide.
+Check if function arguments are properly indented according to Google JS style guide.

 The following patterns are considered warnings: